uwe-e/angular-bse-ui/README.md

 # angular-bse-ui

-A try to build [SAP Fiori](https://www.sapfioritrial.com/) styled controls with Angular 1
+A try to build [SAP Fiori](https://www.sapfioritrial.com/) styled controls with Angular 1 and Bootstrap

 ## Demo